-16 May Ushuaia and Tierra del Fuego National Park: An Unforgettable Journey
+04 Feb Ushuaia and Tierra del Fuego National Park: My First Discovery of Patagonia Wilderness

 As the flight started its descent, the excitement mounted.
-I would soon reach Ushuaia, the world’s southernmost city also nicknamed “the end of the world.”
+I would soon reach Ushuaia, the world’s southernmost city also nicknamed “Fin del Mundo” (“the end of the world”), and Tierra del Fuego National Park.

 Ushuaia and the Beagle Channel

-From my window seat, I looked in awe at the ample bay surrounded by mountains and counted the minutes.
+From my window seat, on the flight from Buenos Aires, I looked in awe at the ample bay surrounded by mountains and counted the minutes before setting foot in wild Patagonia.

 All of a sudden, strong gusts of winds shook the plane.
 The pilot announced that he would have to land from a different angle.
 We circled the bay, shook like a cocktail, and finally reached the strip.
 It was one of the scariest landings in my life, and I felt relieved when the plane eventually reached the taxi position.

-It doesn’t surprise that Ushuaia, the “End of the World”, was a former penal colony
+It doesn’t surprise that Ushuaia, the “Fin del Mundo”, was a former penal colony

 I climbed down the stairs of the aircraft and walked the short distance to the airport building, the heavy wind pushing and pulling me.
-I would soon find out that wind is almost unremitting in Patagonia but I didn’t care.
+I would soon find out that wind is almost unremitting in Patagonia but right then, I didn’t care.
 A longstanding dream was coming true.
+I loved all my previous trips to South-America and was looking forward to discovering the wild beauty of Patagonia.
+The plan was to start from the southernmost city and travel up north stopping along the way to the Perito Moreno, Los Glaciares, Bariloche, and back to Buenos Aires.

 A former penal colony, Ushuaia has become an important tourist hub to explore Tierra del Fuego and to board one of the ships directed to Antarctica.